A Study on the Origin of Christianity

 Luke never said anywhere that James in Acts 12:17;15:13;21:18 is now the brother of Jesus.

-The Great Guy who became Nobody
+The Great Leader who vanished entirely

-We are left here with one of the key figures of the story of Jesus on earth, according to the Historicist position, James the Greater, who would have completely disappeared.
+On the other side, we have the opposite problem of James the Greater from the Gospels #7.
+According to the Historicist position, we are left here with one of the key figures of the story of Jesus on earth, James the Greater, who would have completely disappeared.

 We have three top disciples in the Gospels named Peter, James and John, and three pillars named the same in the Epistles.
 Two of them, Cephas and John, are the same and got naturally leading positions as the pillars (Epistles).
 But the third one, James, is different.
 In the Gospels, he is the famous disciple while in the Epistles, he is the unknown brother of Jesus.